algorandlabs/smart-asa/README.md

 #### Self Validation

 The Smart ASA reference implementation enforces self validation of the `StateSchema`.
-On creation, it controls the size oth the given schema for both the global and local states.
+On creation, it controls the size of the given schema for both the global and local states.
 The expected values are:

 |           | Global | Local |
 |-----------|--------|-------|